prajnaraipn7/100DaysOfMLCode_1/README.md

 A classification Problem.

-Have considered two cases
+Have considered two cases:
     1.Implementation In Excel
     2.Implementation In Python